rushilsrivastava/OpenNews/README.md

 ## "Democracy dies behind paywalls."
 ![Banner](https://raw.githubusercontent.com/rushilsrivastava/OpenNews/master/images/440x280.png)

 A dead simple chrome extension that helps make navigating the web easier!
 This extension removes intruding paywalls and other annoyances in your browsing experience.

+### Why is this better than other extensions?

+OpenNews is much **faster** and **efficient** than other extensions.
+Furthermore, OpenNews' method for blocking is versatile and works on many sites, even those not tested before.

 ## Installation
 ### From GitHub (auto-updating)